 Remember to pin for later!

+This post is sponsored in conjunction with #AppleWeek.
+I received complimentary product from sponsor companies to aid in the creation of the #AppleWeek recipes.
+All opinions are mine alone.
 Disclaimer: Thank you AppleWeek Sponsors: Envy Apples, Bob’s Red Mill, Republic of Tea, Flahavan’s Irish Oats, Nairn’s, Taylor & Colledge, Zyliss, Chocoley, and Torani for providing the prizes free of charge.
-These companies also provided the bloggers with samples and product to use for AppleWeek recipes.
-All opinions are my own.